salsalabs/multicopy/README.md

 # Multicopy
-## Quickly copy images and files from Salsa HQ to disk.
+## Quickly copy images and files uploaded to Salsa Classic

 ## Background
 Salsa's clients store images and files on Salsa so that they can